shinji257/lolisafe/README.md

 This fork has an optional virus scanning support using [ClamAV](https://www.clamav.net/), through [clamdjs](https://github.com/NingLin-P/clamdjs) library.

 It will scan new files right after they are uploaded.
-It will then print error messages to the uploaders (as in the virus names in ClamAV's databases) if the files are dirty.
+It will then alert the uploaders of the virus names in ClamAV's database if their files are dirty.

-On the down side, this will slow down uploads processing (as it has to wait for the scan results before responding the uploader's requests), however it's still highly recommended for public usage.
+Unfortunately, this will slow down uploads processing as it has to wait for scan results before responding the uploaders, however it's still highly recommended for public usage (or at least if you find Google Safe Search too annoying).

 To enable this, make sure you have ClamAV daemon running, then fill in the daemon's IP and port into your config file.

+From the config file you can also choose to exclude certain extensions from being scanned to lessen the burden on your server.